-- (1) On receiving a written application by an individual Applicant or Registrant, the Registrar may exempt, reduce, defer, or refund all or part of a fee or special assessment specified in Schedule C of the Bylaws if the Registrar is satisfied that the imposition of the fee or special assessment would cause undue financial hardship for the individual Applicant or Registrant, or if there are extenuating circumstances that warrant the exemption, reduction, deferral, or refund. - (2) On receiving a written application by a Registrant Firm, the Registrar may waive payment of all or part of a fee for the Registrant Firm specified in section 6.1(1) of the Bylaws [Application Fees], sections 6.4(2) or (4) of the Bylaws [Annual Fees], section 6.5(2) of the Bylaws [Special Assessments], or Schedule C of the Bylaws [Fees], pursuant to section 50(1)(h) of the PGA [Fees and special assessments], if the Registrar is satisfied that - (a) the Registrant Firm was a member of EGBC's Organizational Quality Management Program as of June 30, 2021, and - (b) the Registrant Firm had paid all outstanding fees and any amounts owing pursuant to its membership in the Organizational Quality Management program as of June 30, 2021.
+- (1) On receiving a written application by an individual Applicant or Registrant, the Registrar may exempt, reduce, defer, or refund all or part of a fee or special assessment specified in Schedule C of the Bylaws if the Registrar is satisfied that the imposition of the fee or special assessment would cause undue financial hardship for the individual Applicant or Registrant, or if there are extenuating circumstances that warrant the exemption, reduction, deferral, or refund. - (1.1) An application by an individual Registrant pursuant to subsection (1) to be granted an exemption from, reduction, deferral, or refund of all or part of - (a) a late reporting fee specified in Schedule C of the Bylaws, or - (b) a late completion fee specified in Schedule C of the Bylaws - must be submitted in writing to EGBC by 11:59 PM (Pacific Time) on September 30 of the following year. - (2) On receiving a written application by a Registrant Firm, the Registrar may waive payment of all or part of a fee for the Registrant Firm specified in section 6.1(1) of the Bylaws [Application Fees], sections 6.4(2) or (4) of the Bylaws [Annual Fees], section 6.5(2) of the

+Bylaws [Special Assessments], or Schedule C of the Bylaws [Fees] if the Registrar is satisfied that

-- (3) A Registrant Firm is not eligible to apply for the reduction, deferral, or refund of fees or special assessments, except in accordance with subsection (2). - (4) The Council may waive payment of all or part of a fee, either annually or on a permanent basis, including the annual fee and special assessments, for an individual Registrant who demonstrates exemplary service to EGBC in the role of Council President and who the Council accordingly wishes to honour.
+- (a) the Registrant Firm was a member of EGBC's Organizational Quality Management Program as of June 30, 2021, and - (b) the Registrant Firm had paid all outstanding fees and any amounts owing pursuant to its membership in the Organizational Quality Management program as of June 30, 2021. - (3) A Registrant Firm is not eligible to apply for the reduction, deferral, or refund of fees or special assessments, except in accordance with subsection (2). - (4) The Board may waive payment of all or part of a fee, either annually or on a permanent basis, including the annual fee and special assessments, for an individual Registrant who demonstrates exemplary service to EGBC in the role of Board Chair and who the Board accordingly wishes to honour.